RussellJerome/FallenOrder-Unreal-Project/README.md

 # FallenOrder-Unreal-Project
-This is the dev branch, at the current moment in order to use this you must be on the Respawn Unreal Engine Version.
+To use this you must be on the Respawn Unreal Engine Version : https://github.com/FallenOrderModding/UnrealEngine-Respawn